hbar/python-alsmicroct/README.md

 The `image_processing` module contains functions for manipulating image files or reconstructed data.
 Basic functions like downsampling from 32 bit to 8 bit, scaling, cropping, etc. are included.

-**Convert data to 8-bit**
+**Convert Data to 8-bit**

-Imports files from a directory, linearly rescales between specified min and max values, the saves in a specified output directory.
+`convert_DirectoryTo8Bit()` Imports files from a directory, linearly rescales pixels between specified min and max values, converts of 8-bit pixels (0-255), then saves files in a specified output directory.

 ```python
 convert_DirectoryTo8Bit(inputpath='./', 	# path to input directory